Metal Roofing Panel Calculator — ft to panels, screws, cost

 FAQ

 How many screws per panel?
-Typically 60–80 screws per 100 ft² (one roofing square).
-Panels get fastened at every rib on eave/ridge rows and every other rib in the field.
+Roughly 60–80 screws per 100 ft² (one roofing square).
+Exposed-fastener panels are screwed at every flat on eave/ridge rows and every other flat in the field; trim and closures add more.

-What overlap do I need?
-Side overlap is built into the panel coverage width.
-End overlap (endlap) is typically 6″ for standard pitch, 9–12″ for low-slope applications below 3:12.
+What endlap do I need?
+Side lap is already inside the panel coverage width.
+End lap (endlap) is typically 6″ for standard pitch and 9–12″ with sealant tape for low slope below 3:12.